abhijeet2096/3D-Gait-Recognition/_posts/2018-04-01-introduction.md

 # hide_description: true
 # hide_image: true

+# To enable comments on site

+comments: true
 # (Optional) Each post can have zero or more categories, and zero or more tags.
 # The difference is that categories will be part of the URL, while tags will not.
 # E.g. the URL of this post is <site.baseurl>/hydejack/2017/11/23/example-content/